 what a reasonable person having all the background knowledge which would have been available to the parties would have understood them to be using the language in the contract to mean

-It isn’t actually interested in what the parties think the contract term means.
+It isn’t actually interested in what you or your contracting partner think your contract or its terms mean.
 It can even come up with a third interpretation!

-The court can only apply business common sense to decide between two alternative interpretations of a contract term.
-Where the term is not ambiguous then it merely has to explain its single meaning (Kennedy & Others v Dickie & Moore):
+The court will apply business common sense to decide between two alternative interpretations of a contract term.
+Where the term is not ambiguous then it merely has to explain its single meaning:

-The court will not apply business commonsense to save a client from a bad bargain (Wood v Sureterm Direct Ltd) even if the consequences are alarming (Arnold v Britton & ors):
+The court will not apply business commonsense to save a client from a bad bargain (Wood v Sureterm Direct Ltd) even if the consequences are alarming:

 The simple way to avoid all this case law, kerfuffle and uncertainty is to accurately, briefly and clearly write down the agreement you reached.
 If your agreement is complex then ask someone to check it makes sense to them (and does not rely on information in your head).